cmiles/PiSlicedDayPhotos/README.md

 This is a small .NET Core (C#) program designed to be run on a Raspberry Pi that takes photographs at Sunrise, Sunset, a number of specified intervals in-between and at custom times specified either by clock time or minutes +/- from sunrise/sunset.

-The in-between intervals are calculated based on sunrise/sunset times and will not necessarily be at the same clock time each day - instead they will be at the same  relative time thru the day or night.

-For me, living in the shadows of mountain peaks, the amount of daylight/darkness at my house has become a frame for my life.
-A system that takes a photograph 'half way thru the light for the day' is more interesting than a photo taken at a certain clock time or sun angle.
+The in-between intervals are calculated based on sunrise/sunset times provided as a CSV file.
+Since the provided sunrise/sunset times may take topography (or other factors) into account the photographs might not be at the same clock time/sun angle each day, but will be at the same relative time between sunrise/sunset.
+Living living in the shadow of a mountain peak inspired this setup, 'half way thru the available sunlight for the day' is more interesting to me than a photo taken at a certain clock time or sun angle.

 For this program to work it requires:
  - A Raspberry Pi where .NET Core can run and an attached camera that responds to libcamera-still.
-This program has only been confirmed to run on a Raspberry Pi 3 A+ with a Camera Module 3 Wide - but I believe any 2+ version Pis that can run current versions of the Raspberry Pi OS should work paired with any of the official Pi camera modules...
+This program has only been confirmed to run on a Raspberry Pi 3 A+ with a Camera Module 3 Wide - but I believe any 2+ version Pis with current versions of the Raspberry Pi OS should work with any of the official Pi camera modules...
- - A settings file named PiSlicedDaySettings.json - an example is included in the code
+ - A settings file named PiSlicedDaySettings.json - an example is included in the code and there are notes below
- - A CSV file named SunriseAndSunset.csv with the calendar day, sunrise time (local) and sunset time (local)
+ - A CSV file named SunriseAndSunset.csv with the calendar day, sunrise time (local) and sunset time (local).

-Sunrise and Sunset are always photographed.
+Sunrise and Sunset are always photographed - you can also specify:

-In the settings file you can specify how many photographs you want taken between Sunrise and Sunset (during the day - 0 is valid), between Sunset and Sunrise (during the night - 0 is valid).
+ - How many photographs you want between Sunrise and Sunset (during the day - 0 is valid)

-You can also specify custom times in the settings file either as clock times or as Sunrise/Sunset +/- minutes.
+ - How many photographs you want between Sunset and Sunrise (during the day - 0 is valid)
+ - Times relative to sunrise and sunset - for example Sunrise+10 for a photograph 10 minutes after Sunrise
+ - Clock Times

 The image below was created in Photoshop by combining the output of this program from 3 Raspberry Pi 3 A+ computers with Wide Angle Camera Module 3 cameras - the cameras face, approximately, west, north and east